andresmrm/labyrimental/README.md

 npm run dev
 ```

-Than open a browser and check the game in this a local address: http://localhost:5001
+Than open a browser and check the game in this local address: `http://localhost:5001`

 ## Credits

-These are works from other people that I used in this game.
+These are works from other people that were used in this game.

 ### Sounds